PhilippeR26/Account-Abstraction-for-Starknet-Hardhat/README.md

  Use `cd Account-Abstraction-for-Starknet-Hardhat` to go to the root of the project.
  Run `npm install` in this directory.

  This project has been written with cairo v0.10.1, starknet-devnet v0.3.5, starknet-hardhat-plugin v0.6.8.
-Due to fast iterations of Starknet and Cairo ; they will probably be quickly out-of-date.
+Due to fast iterations of Starknet and Cairo, they will probably be quickly out-of-date.

 ## Launch in devnet
 Open a console, and launch the devnet `starknet-devnet --seed 0`.
 It will launch a local Starknet network, and pre-deploy some accounts.